More acreage for PetroRio in Brazil as Petrobras sells deepwater field

 The following month, the Brazilian giant informed in a statement addressing the media speculation about the top bidders that it had not reached a decision about the winning proposal for either asset.

-In an update on Wednesday, Petrobras revealed that its board of directors approved the sale of all its interest in the Albacora Leste concession to Petro Rio Jaguar Petróleo, a subsidiary of PetroRio.
+In an update on Wednesday, Petrobras revealed that its board of directors had approved the sale of all its interest in the Albacora Leste concession to Petro Rio Jaguar Petróleo, a subsidiary of PetroRio.

-The Brazilian state-owned giant further elaborated that these amounts do not consider adjustments due until the closing of the transaction, which is subject to compliance with certain precedent conditions.
+The Brazilian state-owned giant says that these amounts do not consider adjustments due until the closing of the transaction, which is subject to compliance with certain precedent conditions.
 These include the non-exercise of the right of first refusal by the current consortium member Repsol Sinopec Brasil, which holds a 10 per cent interest, the approval by the Administrative Council for Economic Defense (CADE) and by the National Agency of Petroleum, Natural Gas and Biofuels (ANP).

 According to Petrobras, this transaction is in line with its portfolio management strategy and the improved allocation of its capital, aiming to maximize value while continuing to increasingly concentrate its resources on assets that have shown a great competitive edge over the years, with lower greenhouse gas emissions.

 In a separate statement on Thursday, PetroRio confirmed the acquisition of 90 per cent interest in the Albacora Leste field concession was approved by Petrobras.
 In a subsequent statement issued later on Thursday, PetroRio confirmed it had also signed a purchase and sale agreement with Petrobras, thus, a new consortium would be formed by PetroRio, as the new operator of the field with a 90 per cent stake, and Repsol Sinopec Brasil, with a 10 per cent stake.